edkrueger/eco395m-2022-fall/homeworks/6-homework.md

 When grading this problem, we'll execute the code by cloning your repo, running `cd eco395m-homework-6` repository and running `python3 code/election_2020.py`.

-Depending on your Python installation, you may need to run it with `python3 code/election_2020.py`.
+Depending on your Python installation, you may need to run it with `python code/election_2020.py`.
 Because Python paths are relative to the location the _script is executed from_, it is essential to follow this instruction for execution.
 If your code does not execute properly with this command, it will be considered incomplete.
 We'll check for a CSV file called `election_report.csv` at the location, relative to the top level of the repo, of `artifacts/election_report.csv`.